This post may contain affiliate links. Please read our disclosure policy for more information.

 Just because you’re a teen doesn’t mean you don’t have any money problems, right?

-Don’t worry, thanks to the internet, there are many new earning opportunities online for determined young teens to earn cash on the side.
+Don’t worry, thanks to the internet, there are many legitimate online jobs for teens for determined 13 to 18-year-olds to earn cash on the side.
 As long as you’re willing to put in some effort on your end, you can easily make extra money to help with your spending needs.

 Whether you’re planning to use the money to purchase the latest iPhone, buy some new clothes and shoes, or hang out with your friends, learning how to make money as a teenager will allow you to do that without asking your parents for cash!